 That’s why it is important to separate myth from reality.
-Understanding the truth behind this misconception can help the fresher to enter the workplace with right mindset.
+Understanding the truth behind this misconception can help the fresher to enter the workplace with the right mindset.
 So that instead of being scared or confused, they can be prepared and honest about the future.

 In this blog, we’ll unveil some of the most common myths about corporate life and explain the reality behind each one.
-The goal is simple: to give freshers idea about the reality and what they are going to face in the corporate world, so that they can focus on building their careers with determination instead of scaring their confidence away because of some myths.
+The goal is simple: to give freshers an idea about the reality and what they are going to face in the corporate world, so that they can focus on building their careers with determination instead of scaring their confidence away because of some myths.

 1. Work-Life Balance